-If you’re in the market for a new mattress and weigh 200 pounds or more or you and your partner combined exceed 400 pounds, you’re going to want to take a moment to read the following information.
-Because of the increased pressure being applied regularly to the materials, there are certain aspects of a mattress to be on the lookout for to ensure you’ll find one that is able to offer you adequate support for a length of time that counts.
-So after looking through our top five list of the finest mattress for heavy people, make sure to keep reading our buyers guide to learn more about what to look for in a mattress as a heavy person.
+If you’re in the market for a new mattress and weigh 200 pounds or more, or you and your partner combined exceed 400 pounds, you’re going to want to take a moment to read the following information.
+Because of the increased pressure being applied, there are certain aspects of a mattress to be on the lookout for to ensure you’ll find one that is able to offer you adequate support for a length of time.
+After looking through our list of the best mattress for heavy people, make sure to keep reading our buyers guide to learn more about what to look for in a mattress as a heavy person.

 The 5 Best Mattresses For Heavy People